jiewen-lai/iksolver_mlx_robio19/README.md

   year={2019},
 }
 ```
 The interactive live script helps one to understand better how the code works.
 It is only for verficaition/proof-of-concept.
+I am using matlab r2020a.

 ## ✔️ What's it about?